 Most commercial mixes contain a wetting agent that provides initial hydration and improves wettability of the mix.
 Older mixes (stored longer than 8 months) are harder to wet and the addition of a liquid wetting agent may be needed.

-Temperature (DIF): The greater the difference between daytime and nighttime temperatures, the more plants will "stretch" (stems elongate).
+Adjusting Temperature (DIF): The greater the difference between daytime and nighttime temperatures, the more plants will "stretch" (stems elongate).
 When the day temperature is very warm and the night temperature is cool or cold, plants will be taller.
 If the day and night temperatures are both the same, plants will be shorter than with warm days and cool nights.
 If the night temperature in the greenhouse is kept warmer than the day temperature by using heating at night and ventilation during the day, the plants will be even shorter.
 Keeping day temperatures cool (70º F) will help keep transplants shorter.
 The relationship is referred to as DIF, or difference between day minus night temperatures.
 The critical period during a day for height control using DIF is the first 2 to 3 hours following sunrise, starting about 30 minutes before sunrise.
 By lowering the temperature during this 3-hour period by a few degrees, plant height in many vegetables can be managed.
 Vegetables vary in their response to DIF.
 For example, tomatoes, Cole crops, eggplant and melons are very responsive, while squash, cucumber and peppers are much less responsive.

 Water Stress: Water stress is another tool growers can use to manage plant height.
 Maintaining plants on the dry side limits cell expansion and plant growth.
 This method requires close monitoring to avoid permanent damage such as leaf burn or even plant death.
 One technique is to irrigate the growing mix thoroughly and then allow it to dry to the point where plants wilt before irrigating thoroughly again.
 Growth is restricted during the period when the growing medium is very dry.
 Once watered, the plants rapidly resume growth.
 Experienced tomato growers have successfully used this technique.

 Low Phosphorus: Withholding nutrients can also be used to prevent stretching.
 Low phosphorus fertilization is especially effective for tomatoes.
 If carefully managed, a mild to moderate phosphorus (P) deficiency may result in a desirable reduction in growth with no foliar symptoms of P deficiency.
 See section on fertility for more information.
 If this method is used, use a starter fertilizer when transplanting into the field.

 Note: To produce healthy transplants for field production, water and nutrients must be carefully managed.